FADEDElement/Community-Service-Tracker/README.md

 ## License

-This project is licensed under the  License - see the LICENSE.md file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE.md file for details.